patil-pramod1/ai-git-commit-tool/.github/IMPACT_REPORT.md

   - The function returns the index of the target element if found; otherwise, it returns -1.
   - This module provides a basic searching utility for unsorted arrays.

+- **commit_impact_report.py**
+  - Updated the logic for generating impact reports to accommodate new search functionalities.
+  - Enhanced the integration with OneDrive for saving Excel reports, replacing the local file implementation.

 ## Frontend Changes
 - **None**: The changes do not include any modifications to frontend components or logic.